Blue Diamonds – Basics

 Natural blue diamonds are exceptionally rare and also pose a challenge to diamond cutters.
 In most cases, the rough diamonds are asymmetrical making it tricky for cutters to assess exactly how the diamond should be cut and polished.
 Blue diamonds can also have color zoning – this is where the color is irregular throughout the stone, with areas that are more intense than others.
 The goal is to strike a balance between retaining carat weight and unleashing the best color possible from the diamond and color zoning can make this difficult.

-As is the case with all diamonds, the price of a blue diamond is entirely dependant upon the carat weight, cut, clarity, and color.
+As is the case with all diamonds, the price of a blue diamond is entirely dependent upon the carat weight, cut, clarity, and color.
 Lighter colors or blue diamonds with modifiers will be more affordable than pure color diamonds.

 Blue Diamond Color